Sample Teacher Letter of Intent to Return (Free Templates)

 Closing

-After ascertaining that you have included all the information close the letter with a formal closing.
-Some of the formal closings that you should consider including are; “Yours Faithfully,” “Sincerely,” and “Yours Sincerely.”
-After closing the letter, include your print name and Signature.
+After ascertaining that you have included all the information, close the letter with a formal closing.
+Some of the formal closings are “Yours Faithfully,” “Sincerely,” and “Yours Sincerely.”
+After closing the letter, include your printed name and signature.

 Sincerely,